St. Peter's Fiesta: Greasy Pole contest

 The Greasy Pole competition originated in Sicily in the 19th century or earlier, and was brought to Gloucester by the Italian immigrant population of fishermen in the early 20th century.
 The object is to walk across a greased pole protruding from a platform about 200 yd from shore.
 This platform, depending on the tide, can be anywhere from 10–25 ft above the water.
 The pole, which hangs over the water, is 45 ft long, and only about as wide as a standard telephone pole.
 This pole is then heavily greased with biodegradable axle grease mixed with anything from Tabasco sauce to oil, banana peels, and various other slippery objects.
 A red flag (or sometimes the Italian Flag with a red flag underneath it) is then nailed to the very end of the pole.
 The idea is to run out on the heavily greased pole and try to grab the flag before slipping and falling into the water.
-About 40 or 50 men between age 18–60 go out from Pavilion Beach in Gloucester MA during the St. Peter Fiesta, the last weekend of June.
+About 40 or 50 people between ages 18–60 go out from Pavilion Beach in Gloucester MA during the St. Peter Fiesta, the last weekend of June.
 They walk the pole one at a time in a pre-determined order.
-Generally, the men are of Italian descent, although the walkers may include all nationalities.
+Generally, these are males of Italian descent, although the walkers may include all nationalities.
 Because of the popularity of the event, there are strict rules as to who is eligible to walk on Sunday.
 The event is currently held on Friday, Saturday and Sunday at 4:45 p.m.